-Settings/Providers, and Patients Type of Source: Journal article
+Settings/Providers, and Patients

 Objective: To review the literature to understand how well Mobile Health Clinics deliver health care and what impact they can have on improving health disparities in vulnerable populations.
 Main Findings: Mobile Health Clinics are an important "stepping stone" between the community and the clinical setting and are powerful tools to improve both population and individual health outcomes.
-Further research is needed to fully integrate Mobile Health Clinics into the greater health care system including gathering data to support their impact on the
+Further research is needed to fully integrate Mobile Health Clinics into the greater health care system including gathering data to support their impact on the community and help them become more cost effective.